OXID-eSales/oxideshop-user-documentation/releases/releases-2020/oxid-eshop-620.rst

 All changes to the compilation can be viewed in the following metapackage: `<https://github.com/OXID-eSales/oxideshop_metapackage_ce/compare/b-6.1...b-6.2>`_.

-The OXID eShop 6.2.0 contains a security fix for the payment module PAYONE.
-We recommend a quick update to this shop version.
+The OXID eShop 6.2.0 contains a security improvement for the payment module PAYONE.

 System requirements
 ^^^^^^^^^^^^^^^^^^^